Trinkes/jobs_fleek/README.md

 The current approach works but could be more predictable for API consumers.

-### ImageGeneratorModel
+### MediaGeneratorModel

-I ended up creating an interface, ImageGeneratorModel, that represents the replicate api.
+I ended up creating an interface, MediaGeneratorModel, that represents the replicate api.
 I never tested the real integration but I believe that if it doesn't work out of the box, it should run fine with a few adjustments.

 ### media/content/{media_id} endpoint